- BA (Hons) Ballet

 See 'typical offers' for more information.

-Develop your professional dance skills with a Ballet degree delivered by the specialist performers and choreographers at Ballet West.
+Develop your professional dance skills with a Ballet degree delivered by the specialist performers and choreographers at The Brighton Academy.

 - Hone your ballet skills and knowledge within a company of professional dancers, choreographers and technicians.